PatSunter/credo/doc/examples/raytay-run-suite.rst

    first as it goes into more detail about set-up and results.

 ..
-Note:: This capability of the UWA toolkit is under active development, so check back here regularly for new features and updates..
+Note:: This capability of the UWA toolkit is under active development, so check back here regularly for new features and updates.

 Setup
 """""